ImAwsumm/learning-c/README.md

 ---

-### 4. **For Windows**
+**For Windows**
 *sigh*
 Not only is your operating system closed-source but it's also bloated, filled with a bunch of ads, has a ton of included spyware and it's not even free.
 I won't type a single line of code for this operating system.
+With all the time it took away a victory royale...
 I guess your bloated operating system supports Fortnite...
-You should go play that instead of trying to run code made for the superior Unix like operating systems.
+You should go back to playing that instead of trying to run code made for the superior Unix like operating systems.

 ---
 # I'd like to point out that *I use* ~~FreeBSD and~~ *Arch btw*...